benjaminweymouth/AWS_API_RDS_Docker/README.md

 # Front End Client

-Our Front End allows for 5 CRUD operations: get, getbyid, put, post and delete.
-Each controller implements these 5 operations.
+Our Front End was built in ASP.net using Visual Studio 2019.
+Our Client allows for 5 CRUD operations: get, getbyid, put, post and delete.
+Each of our two controllers implements these 5 operations.
+Thus, the implementation of API actions are acheived through these operations.
+The front end of our project is built such that an API can be consumed, modified and added to.
+In this manner, your portfolio preferences can be updated in the AWS cloud.

-Our solution file has 3 sections: the Front End, the Class Library and the API Client, and both our Front End and our API Client were deployed on AWS Elastic Beanstalk.
+Please feel free to download our source code and peruse our code solutions.
+Our Visual Studio solution file has 3 sections: the Front End, the Class Library and the API Client, and both our Front End and our API Client were deployed on AWS Elastic Beanstalk.

 ![image](https://user-images.githubusercontent.com/47256041/168895843-e2db81b6-8b61-403e-b444-a752de5cc643.png)